PCAWG-11/Heterogeneity/README.md

-# Code accompanying Portraits of genetic intra-tumour heterogeneity and subclonal selection across cancer types
+# Code accompanying Characterizing genetic intra-tumor heterogeneity across 2,658 human cancer genomes
-This repository contains code corresponding to analysis reported in [Portraits of genetic intra-tumour heterogeneity and subclonal selection across cancer types](https://www.biorxiv.org/content/early/2018/05/07/312041)
+This repository contains code corresponding to analysis reported in [Characterizing genetic intra-tumor heterogeneity across 2,658 human cancer genomes](https://www.biorxiv.org/content/10.1101/312041v5)

 The submodules in this repository will link to the version of the code that was used to produce the results and are provided as a permanent archive.
 We are currently working on organising and documenting all the code and, once ready, more links will be added.